solliancenet/microsoft-postgresql-solution-accelerator-build-your-own-ai-copilot/docs/workshop/docs/02-Setup/02-Fork-Repo.md

-# B. Fork Repo
+# 2.2 Fork Repo

-You must create a copy (known as a fork) of the **PostgreSQL Solution Accelerator: Build your own AI Copilot** GitHub repo and then clone that onto your local computer so you can work with its contents.
+You must create a copy (known as a fork) of the [PostgreSQL Solution Accelerator: Build your own AI Copilot](https://github.com/solliancenet/microsoft-postgresql-solution-accelerator-build-your-own-ai-copilot) GitHub repo and then clone that onto your local computer so you can work with its contents.
 After completing this step, you should have:

 - [X] Forked the **PostgreSQL Solution Accelerator: Build your own AI Copilot** repo to your personal GitHub profile
 - [X] Created a local clone of the repo